 Looe Marine Conservation Zone

-The designation of Looe and Whitsand Bay MCZ represents major progress in the protection of the marine environment in our coastal waters for several key reasons.
+The designation of the Looe and Whitsand Bay Marine Conservation Zone (MCZ) in 2013 represents major progress in the protection of the marine environment in our coastal waters for several key reasons.
 The UK is obliged to create a coherent network of Marine Protected Areas (MPAs) under international treaties and EU law.

 The designated features of the Looe-Whitsand Bay MCZ, including the pink sea fans, sea fan anemones, stalked jelly fish and most importantly, the precious seagrass beds that are found throughout the zone, all contribute to the overall network of MCZs in UK waters.
 Surveys undertaken with Natural England as recently as January 2017 recorded high abundances of these species in Looe Bay.
 This suggests there is still much of the zone that could harbour a range of protected species which will benefit from the protection afforded by the MCZ.